-Is it possible to improve the digital banking customer experience in just a few days?
+Is it possible to improve the mobile banking solution in just a few days through Fintech design?
 You can instantly increase the overall user satisfaction by easing their most common struggles.
-In our four-article series, we guide you through 20 examples that demonstrate how you can detect improvement points using the power of banking CX design, and achieve great results with little effort.
+In our four-article series, we guide you through 20 examples that demonstrate how you can detect improvement points using the power of Fintech UX design, and achieve great results with little effort.

 This is the second part of this series.
-Here's the first part of TOP Banking CX Dos and Don'ts, if you haven't read it yet.
+Here's the first part of Fintech Design Tips, if you haven't read it yet.